Halochkin/CustomWebComponents/Gestures/README.md

  Simulator support 3 main type of events: "start", "move" and "end".
 And you can set the required type of event, for example "mouse" or "touch".
  [`You can test these gestures yourself`](https://rawgit.com/Halochkin/Components/master/Gestures/GesturesTest1.html)

 ### Pros and cons of gestures
 Gestures offer significant opportunities for managing mobile devices.
 You can create a huge number of different combinations that will cause different actions.
 This allows you to get rid of unnecessary buttons in the interface and add interactivity.
+Also it gives the user a sense of direct interaction with the interface elements and increases the sense of involvement when manipulating objects.
 The most basic drawback of gestures is their unintuitiveness.
 You can expect people to be familiar with the gestures listed above, but they are completely unfamiliar with the rest of the gestures.<br>
 If you decide to add additional gestures to your app to control it, users will have to learn how to use the new gesture.
 This will require the creation of a special training unit or additional tips.
 People don't like to learn something new, especially in applications.
 A lot of new information leads to misunderstanding and refusal of the application.
 Therefore, it makes sense to enter gestures into the interface gradually, one at a time.